tjwilfahrt/School-District-Analysis/README.md

 # School-District-Analysis

 ## Overview of the school district analysis: Our client, Maria, is responsible for collecting and analyzing all standardized testing data to track and report out performance trends and patterns for local school systems.
 Presenting this data in a format that can drive strategic decision-making and financial planning is of the utmost importance.
 Maria has asked us to help her wrangle testing results for her to present to the schools boards.

-## I’ll be demonstrating manipulation and analysis of data using Jupyter Notebook and Pandas library.
+I’ve demonstrated manipulation and analysis of data using Jupyter Notebook and Pandas library.
 With Jupyter Notebook, I read raw csv data, cleaned, inspected, merged, and performed analysis to create valuable synthesis of standardized testing data.
 Pandas library is an effective platform for data wrangling.

 ## Challenge 1 - Replace Ninth-Grade Reading and Math Scores using 'loc' method
 #### Use loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High Schooland replace them with NaN (code and output included).